Section I: Declaration of Quarantine

 "Associated equipment" means articles associated and moved with mobile homes and recreational vehicles, such as, but not limited to, awnings, tents, outdoor furniture, trailer blocks, and trailer skirts.

 "Accurate Statement" means s signed document containing the following information: Applicable Federal quarantine (7 CFR 301.45),Date of inspection, Destination of Regulated Articles, Location of inspection site, Mailing address of inspector, Name of inspector, Signature of inspector, Type and quantity of Regulated Article(s).

 "Bark" means the tough outer covering of the woody stems of trees, shrubs, and other woody plants as distinguished from the cambium and inner wood.

 "Bark products" means products containing pieces of bark including bark chips, bark nuggets, bark mulch, and bark compost.

 "Certificate" means an approved form, stamp, or document authorized, issued, and signed by the Commissioner, an APHIS employee, a person operating in accordance with a compliance agreement, or designee that represents that movement or use of a regulated article complies with this quarantine, the APHIS quarantine and other legal requirements.

 "Commissioner" means the Commissioner of the Minnesota Department of Agriculture or his designee.

-"Compliance agreement" means a written agreement between a person engaged in growing, handling, moving or receiving regulated articles, and the Commissioner to achieve compliance with this quarantine.
+"Compliance agreement" means a written agreement between a person engaged in growing, handling, moving or receiving regulated articles, and the Commissioner, and/or APHIS to achieve compliance with this quarantine and the APHIS quarantine.